 How Does Smart Contract Auditing Work?

-Generally, auditors practice manual auditing, although some companies offer auto-auditing tools, allowing project developers to have a more hands-on approach to the process.
+Generally, auditors practice manual auditing, although some companies offer auto-auditing tools, allowing project developers a more hands-on approach.

 While every company may approach a new project differently, smart contract auditing usually takes place as follows: